-A beach sand renourishment project will begin this fall that will add additional sand to eroding areas of our beach.
+A beach sand renourishment project is currently underway in Sunny Isles Beach that will add additional sand to eroding areas of our beach.
 This federal project, led by the United States Army Corps of Engineers in partnership with Miami-Dade County, the City of Sunny Isles Beach and the Florida Department of Environmental Protection, will place approximately 140,000 cubic yards of sand on our beach.

 The project provides coastal storm risk management, including beach erosion control and hurricane surge protection.
 Beach renourishment projects protect infrastructure, preserve wildlife, support the economy, and build coastal resiliency.

 The project will span from the northern City limit (Terracina Avenue) to the south end of the Millennium Condominium building, with additional sand also being placed at the critical areas just north and south of the historic Newport Fishing Pier.
 View the latest Construction Progress Map.